Attrition-Aware Adaptation for Multi-Agent Patrolling: Related Work

 Multi-agent reinforcement learning (MARL)-based approaches such as \cite{guoBalancingEfficiencyUnpredictability2023} are gaining popularity but to our knowledge do not as yet provide the same theoretical guarantees for performance or agent attrition as our method.

-Recent work includes a method \cite{katoleBalancingPrioritiesPatrolling2023} for balancing agents' priorities amongst important and unimportant observation points, generating routes for agents which take resource constraints into account.
+Recent work includes a method \cite{katoleBalancingPrioritiesPatrolling2023} for balancing agents' priorities amongst important and unimportant observation points which generates routes for agents while taking resource constraints into account.
 However, this method is not adaptive to disturbances such as agent attrition and unreliable communication.
 Another recent article by Kobayashi et al. presents a distributed patrol algorithm that ensures situation awareness of operators at a base station throughout the patrol \cite{kobayashiMultiRobotPatrolAlgorithm2023}, though it has the same drawbacks as \cite{katoleBalancingPrioritiesPatrolling2023}.

 Indeed, many recent publications either do not address disturbances such as agent attrition or do not provide performance guarantees.
 Even after reviewing other articles published in the past year such as \cite{debonaAdaptiveExpectedReactive2023} and \cite{huangMultirobotCooperativePatrolling2023}, we find that no existing methods allow for adaptation to agent attrition, have minimal communication requirements, and provide theoretical performance bounds.